App Deadline: Dec. 1, May 1, Aug. 1

 The Master of Public Affairs (MPA) Program equips students with the knowledge and skills to address public policy challenges in all levels of government and nonprofit organizations.
 A combination of academic, practical, and multidisciplinary study offers students the opportunity to test the ideas they learn in class in real-world situations.

 Western Carolina graduates have been remarkably successful finding positions in public service as well as advancing in their current careers.
 The department’s extensive alumni network includes town managers, directors of non-profit organizations (NGOs), professors, police officers, and many others in public service.

 The program requires 39 credit hours to complete.
-Applications to the program are accepted throughout the year.
+Applications for admission are accepted throughout the year.
 The typical length of the MPA degree program is two years for a student who is taking courses full-time (9 hours per semester).
 Most part-time students take two courses a semester and can complete the degree in three years or less with courses in summers.

 The Master of Public Affairs (MPA) degree program is designed for in-service students who possess professional experience and seek additional education to prepare for career advancement.
 It is also designed for pre-service students planning careers in the public service area.
-The program requires a minimum of 36 semester hours.
+The program requires a minimum of 39 semester hours.
 NOTE: An internship is not required for in-service students.
 Instead, the internship credit hours may be replaced by taking an additional elective course.

 The internship experience is an important component of the MPA Program.
-All students without public sector work experience are required to perform an internship, write an internship report, and receive positive feedback from the internship sponsor.
+All students without public service work experience are required to perform an internship, write an internship report, and receive a positive evaluation from the internship sponsor.
 An internship is not required for in-service students.
 Instead, the internship credit hours may be replaced by taking an additional elective course.